FEAR OF HEIGHTS

 He would phone me to say

-when I could come up and play.
+when I could come up to play.

 ‘Dadsout!’